Best Acoustic Guitar Preamp Pedal Complete Buyers Guide

 Do I Need a Special Preamp for Acoustic Guitar?

-So, the short answer to this question is - yes.
+So, the short answer to this question is yes.
 The preamp pedal is one of those subtle effects that can have a profound impact on your sound when used properly.

 Preamps and Acoustic Pickups

-• Active Piezo/Transducer Pickups
+Active Piezo/Transducer Pickups

-Acoustic-Electric guitars that have inbuilt battery powered preamps are mostly of this type.
-You can get by without a preamp pedal (unless you want to plug straight into the mixer) but many players use them to shape the tone and get rid of the dreaded 'Quack' sound that piezo's tend to produce.
+Acoustic-electric guitars that have in-built battery-powered preamps are mostly of this type.
+You can get by without a preamp pedal (unless you want to plug straight into the mixer).
+But many players use them to shape the tone and get rid of the dreaded ‘Quack’ sound that piezos tend to produce.

-• Passive Piezo Pickups
+Passive Piezo Pickups

-• Magnetic Pickups
+Magnetic Pickups

-These behave much like the pickups found on electric guitars and you can plug them straight into ordinary pedals or an amp.
+These behave much like the pickups found on electric guitars, and you can plug them straight into ordinary pedals or an amp.
 As a result, they can sound a bit more like an electric guitar.
 To alleviate this, preamps are used to add back the body resonance of an acoustic guitar.
 Others use this pickup in conjunction with other acoustic pickups.

 What You’ll be Playing Through – Amp or Mixer?

-• Mixing Desk / XLR Connection
+Mixing Desk / XLR Connection

 This is where acoustic preamps are essential and where their tone shaping shines.
-Firstly, you'll need a preamp to at least act as a DI to connect to the XLR inputs of typical desks.
+Firstly, you’ll need a preamp to at least act as a DI to connect to the XLR inputs of typical desks.
 Acoustic Preamps are much better suited to shaping the tone of acoustic instruments than the options on a mixing desk.
-They also allow you to bring out the sound of your instrument best using your familiar preamp settings rather than relying on last minute tweaking on the mixing console.
+They also allow you to bring out the sound of your instrument best using your familiar preamp settings.
+Rather than relying on last-minute tweaking on the mixing console.

-• Acoustic Instrument Amp
+Acoustic Instrument Amp

-You don't strictly need a preamp if you already have an onboard preamp or a magnetic pickup.
-You can plug straight to an instrument input.
+You don’t strictly need a preamp if you already have an onboard preamp or a magnetic pickup.
+You can plug straight into an instrument input.
 But you can still use an acoustic preamp pedal for a richer tone.
 A preamp is a must if you want the best sound from a passive Piezo pickup.

 Tone Shaping

 Ideally, Preamps are meant to just amplify the natural tone of your instrument.
-But real-world scenarios and the impact of Tone in Music require you to tweak the sound to get the a good guitar tone.
-EQ and other tone shaping options are good features to look out for, since they allow for sonic flexibility, be it for adding subtle warmth, or for dramatically improving the sound of your instrument.
-Boost is another practical feature that gets kudos in reviews, especially useful for dynamic playing styles.
+But real-world scenarios and their impact require you to tweak the sound to get a good guitar tone.
+EQ and other tone-shaping options are good features to look out for, since they allow for sonic flexibility, be it for adding subtle warmth or for dramatically improving the sound of your instrument.

 Feedback Suppression

-There's nothing more annoying than having to deal with unwanted feedback in the middle of performing.
-While proper positioning and distance from speakers can help alleviate these issues, feedback suppression that is built-into preamps can be a big help.
-Look for those with automatic notch filtering, which suppresses frequencies that feedback usually occurs on.
-Others give you more control over notch filtering, allowing you to zero in on offending frequencies.
-Phase button and ground/lift are also features that can help with feedback and unwanted noise as you play.
+There’s nothing more annoying than having to deal with unwanted feedback in the middle of performing.
+While proper positioning and distance from speakers can help alleviate these issues, feedback suppression that is built into preamps can be a big help.

 Active Acoustic Di Box vs Acoustic Preamp Pedal